dgroomes/react-playground/README.md

 General clean-ups, todos and things I wish to implement for this project:

 * [x] DONE (although I'm not pursuing it because it doesn't support SSG) Consider creating a [Deno Fresh](https://github.com/denoland/fresh) example project.
-I like what Deno has accomplished and where it's going and I was pleasantly surprised to see that Fresh is branded with a 1.x release.
+I like what Deno has accomplished and where it's going, and I was pleasantly surprised to see that Fresh is branded with a 1.x release.
 I generally am cautious about adopting 0.x software at face value but that's not a hard rule.
 * [ ] Consider moving my Next.js playground to here.
 Or rather, moving all the "toolchain" example projects out of here and into a new project called something like `react-toolchain-playground`.
 That would be a big playground, and also it